Fox-ML-infrastructure/FoxML_Core/LEGAL/FAQ.md

 A: Business evaluation requires a paid Pilot.
 No exceptions.
 If you're a legal entity, you need a license.
 If you want to evaluate, it's a paid pilot.

 **Q: I'm a student doing research.
 Is that free?**
-A: Only if at a qualifying tax-exempt institution AND research is non-commercial (see LICENSE for full definition).
+A: No. All use requires a commercial license, including academic research.

 **Q: I'm a sole proprietor.
 Is that personal use?**
-A: No. All use requires a commercial license, including sole proprietors.
+A: No. Sole proprietors using Software for business operations require a commercial license.

 ---